-Users are responsible for checking for duplicate or potentially duplicate observations, and explaining any such observations in their proposals.
+Users are responsible for checking their proposed observations for potential duplications against accepted or previously executed observations, and either removing the duplication or explaining any such potential duplications in their science proposals.

 Duplication checking prior to submission is the user's responsibility.
 Any duplications or potential duplications (for programs where the details are not known up front) must be discussed and/or justified in the text of the proposal.
 Failure to do so may result in the rejection of the proposed observation even after proposal acceptance.
 For accepted proposals, STScI will perform a detailed duplication check to catch and remove any duplications within the current pool of accepted proposals.

 To avoid unintentional duplications, proposers will be required to check their proposed observations against those already approved (both in the queue and previously observed).
 For cycle 1 general observers, there are no existing observations, but Guaranteed Time Observer (GTO) proposals and Early Release Science (ERS) proposals have already been accepted, and must not be duplicated without a sound scientific justification.
 Hence, these form the basis of potential duplications for Cycle 1.
 Of course, as JWST observations are obtained and archived, the observations will go into the Mikulski Archive for Space Telescopes (MAST) and will also be available for duplication checking.

 The MAST Data Discovery Portal will assist you in making these checks for potential duplications in a straightforward way, allowing you to quickly see whether your proposed targets have any previously approved JWST observations.
 Details are provided in the article Identifying Potential Duplicate Observations.

 Note that targets are not protected, but rather observations of targets with a particular instrument,instrument mode and requested S/N are protected against unjustified duplications.
 Hence, you will need to inspect the detailed information from any indicated JWST programs to assess the details on the instrument configuration(s) and exposure times being requested.